DaAnda97/wingspan-leaderboard-app/Readme.md

 ```

 ### publish
-publishing to prod will update the app on all user devices.
-Check out over the air updates.
+publishing to prod will update the app on all user devices, if you enable over the air updates and set `updates.fallbackToCacheTimeout` to `0`
 ```
 expo publish
 expo publish --release-channel prod